openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 {: title="Create Stream Errors" #tablecreatestream}

+##### Validating a Stream Creation Response

+* `aud`: It is RECOMMENDED that the Receiver validates the `aud` in the Create Stream Response.
+In most cases, a Transmitter and Receiver will agree upon the audience value out of band.
+Regardless of how the Receiver obtains the audience, it SHOULD ensure that it matches the response.

 #### Reading a Stream’s Configuration {#reading-a-streams-configuration}
 An Event Receiver gets the current configuration of a stream by making an HTTP GET request to the Configuration Endpoint.
 On receiving a valid request, the Event Transmitter responds with a "200 OK" response containing a [JSON][RFC7159] representation of the stream’s configuration in the body.
 The Receiver MUST check the response and confirm that the `iss` value matches the Issuer from which it received the Transmitter Configuration data.
-It is RECOMMENDED that the Receiver validates the `aud` value matches what they expect.

 The GET request MAY include the "stream_id" as a query parameter in order to identify the correct Event Stream.
 If the "stream_id" parameter is missing,